Introduction

 CSC #12: Network Infrastructure Management

-As for basic hardening, the local network and its infrastructure (router, switches) should be access-protected by a multilayer of network-security mechanism, such as VLAN segmenting, limited routing capabilities, virtual private network (VPN) for site-to-site or WAN access, as well as network layer 2/3 firewalling and access control lists (ACL).
+To apply basic hardening, protect the local network and its infrastructure (router, switches) from unauthorized access by adding a multilayer of network-security mechanisms.
+Examples of such mechanisms are VLAN segmenting, limited routing capabilities, virtual private network (VPN) for site-to-site or WAN access, network layer 2/3 firewalling, and access control lists (ACL).

-To extend the basic hardening, it is recommended to apply more advanced network inspection techniques, such as deep packet inspection and intrusion detection, to apply consistent and comprehensive threat protection within the network.
+To extend the basic hardening, we recommend that you apply more advanced network inspection techniques, such as deep packet inspection and intrusion detection.
+This will add consistent and comprehensive threat protection within the network.
 Extended network hardening requires dedicated software and/or hardware appliances.

 Network vulnerability scanning